Receive guidance and direction on your script from an accomplished screenwriter.

 This is a two week course.
 Students may opt to attend the first week only.
 REGISTER FOR WEEK 1 HERE

 Class time is divided between lectures on the dynamics of screenwriting and discussion of student scripts.
-One-on-one sessions between the instructor and each student take place throughout the retreat.
+Participants will have part of each day to work on their scripts.
+The instructor will also be available for one-on-one consultations during the retreat.

 The retreat delves deeply into concept, story structure, character development, plot and subplots, theme, dialogue, and the process of revising a screenplay.
 Students discuss suggestions for rewrites, alternative approaches, and explore solutions to the problems posed by each script.
 Participants learn to look critically at their writing with special attention to the importance of economy in writing, visual storytelling, and how to heighten the emotional stakes of story and character.